-Listing a building marks and celebrates its special architectural and historic interest.
-It also brings it under the consideration of the planning system so that some thought will be taken about its future.
+Listing a building marks it's special architectural and historic interest.
+It also brings it under the consideration of the planning system.
+This is so that some thought will be taken about its future.

 The older a building is, the more likely it is to be listed.

-All buildings built before 1700, which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840.
-The criteria become tighter with time so that, post-1945, buildings have to be exceptionally important to be listed.
+All buildings built before 1700, which survive in anything like their original condition are listed.
+This also applies to most of those built between 1700 and 1840.
+The criteria became tighter with time.
+Post-1945, buildings have to be a certain level of importance to be listed.
 A building normally has to be over 30 years old to be eligible for listing.

 Categories of listed buildings

-- Grade I buildings are of exceptional interest They're sometimes considered to be internationally important.
+- Grade I buildings are of exceptional interest They're sometimes considered to be important in other cultures.
 Only 2.5% of listed buildings are Grade I.

-- Grade II* buildings are particularly important buildings of more than special interest.
+- Grade II* buildings are of particular importance.
+More than special interest.
 5.5% of listed buildings are Grade II*.

-Listing does not freeze a building in time.
-It simply means that listed building consent must be applied for in order to make any changes to that building which might affect its special interest.
+Listing doesn't freeze a building in time.
+It simply means that listed building consent must be applied for in order to make any changes to that building.
+This covers anything which might affect its special interest.
 Listed buildings can be altered, extended and sometimes even demolished within government planning guidance.
-We use listed building consent to make decisions that balance the site's historic significance against other issues such as its function, condition or viability.
+We use listed building consent to make decisions.
+We look to balance the site's historic importance against other issues such as it's use or condition.

-Factors to consider before undertaking work to a listed building
+Factors to consider before doing work to a listed building

-You'll need to apply for listed building consent to demolish, alter or extend a listed building in a manner that would affect its character, as a building of architectural or historic interest.
+You'll need to apply for listed building consent to demolish, alter or extend a listed building.
+If it would affect it's character, a building of architectural or historic interest, it's considered.

 Listed building consent isn't the same as planning permission.
-If planned works go beyond permitted limits, you'll still have to submit a full planning application along with your consent forms.
+If planned works go beyond the limits, you'll still have to submit a full planning application.
+This will need to be submitted along with your consent forms.
 You must wait until you receive our decision before starting work.

-It's best to seek our advice if you're in any doubt about whether you need listed building consent before you start work to your property.
+It's best to seek our advice if you're in any doubt about whether you need listed building consent.
+You should do this before you start work to your property.